-Find out what you must do if employees fall ill, are absent from work or your business is unexpectedly disrupted.
+Find out what you must do if employees fall ill, are absent from work, or your business is unexpectedly disrupted.

 On this page:

-- Personal illness or injury leave
+- Illness or injury leave (sometimes called sick leave)

 - Leaves of absence